Hunter Page-Lochard: Stage

 Page-Lochard first appeared on stage at six months old, held by his dad when he was dancing.
 He later appeared in Skin (2000); Boomerang (2005); Bloodland (2012, for the Sydney Theatre Company and Adelaide Festival by Bangarra Dance Theatre); and Blak (2013).

 He featured in Wesley Enoch's, Black Diggers (2014) a Queensland Theatre Company production.
 He then played the lead in Brothers Wreck (2014) by Jada Alberts at Sydney's Belvoir directed by Leah Purcell.
 He played a role in ATYP's Sugarland (2014).
 He won the Sydney Theatre Awards' Best Newcomer Award for Black Diggers, Brothers Wreck and Sugarland.
 He was nominated for a Helpmann Award in 2015 for Brothers Wreck.
 In 2015, he starred as Orestes in Belvoir's Elektra/Orestes.

 Film and TV

-Page-Lochard made his feature film debut in Rachel Perkins' award-winning film, Bran Nue Dae (2010).
-He appeared in Wayne Blair's The Sapphires, which screened in Official Selection at the Cannes Film Festival.
-He also featured as the lead in Sarah Spillane's feature film, Around the Block (2013) alongside Christina Ricci, the film premiered at the Toronto International Film Festival in 2013.
-In 2015, he attended the Toronto International Film Festival for his father's feature film debut Spear (2015).